-This notice explains how the College of Policing (‘the College’) obtains, holds, retains, processes and discloses information about people (their personal data), the steps we take to ensure that it is protected, and also describes the rights individuals have in regard to their personal data handled by the College of Policing.
+This notice explains how the College of Policing (‘the College’) processes personal data about individuals, which includes the collection, storage, and sharing of that information.
+It also describes the steps we take to ensure that the personal data we hold is protected, and explains the rights individuals have in regard to their personal data handled by the College.

 The College takes that responsibility very seriously and takes great care to ensure that personal data is handled appropriately in order to secure and maintain individuals' trust and confidence in the College.